 Google Chrome's Beta channel is where ideas get tested (and sometimes fail).
-The Dev channel can be very unstable at times, and new features usually require some manual configuration to be enabled.
-Still, simply using Dev channel releases is an easy (practically zero-effort) way for anyone to help improve Google Chrome.
+The Beta channel can be very unstable at times, and new features usually require some manual configuration to be enabled.
+Still, simply using Beta channel releases is an easy (practically zero-effort) way for anyone to help improve Google Chrome.
 If you don't like the new version, you can always downgrade to the most recent stable version by reinstalling Chrome.

 Alternatively you can download the latest stable release of Chrome.

 The beta channel has been updated to 88.0.4324.96 for Windows, macOS and Linux.
 Please head to the Chromium blog to learn more!

 A partial list of changes is available in the log.
 Interested in switching release channels?
 Find out how.
 If you find a new issue, please let us know by filing a bug.
 The community help forum is also a great place to reach out for help or learn about common issues.